tc39/proposal-compartments/README.md

   // Static module records reflect their bindings for information only.
   // Compartments use internal slots for the compiled code and bindings.
   bindings: Array<Binding>;

+  // The type property indicates that this record satisfies type assertions
+  // for JavaScript modules.
+  type: 'javascript';
 }

 // A ModuleDescriptor captures a static module record and per-compartment metadata.